bsgarcia/SpeechRecognition-awesomewm/README.md

-# Not functional anymore, planning to rewrite
+# Not functional and ugly, planning to rewrite

 Those scripts are ones of the first I wrote, and actually they constitute my very first personal project.
-Thus the code is very messy, and I plan to rewrite it soon.
+Thus the code is very messy, and I plan to rewrite it whenever I find some time.

 # Personal assistant for GNU/Linux